Oracle blames sales force for Q3 miss, stock drops

 The world’s No. 3 software maker projected a 1 to 11 percent rise in new software licenses and Internet-based subscriptions in the May quarter - an indicator of future performance.
 But investors focused on a 2 percent slip in the February quarter that badly missed Wall Street’s targets.

-Oracle’s February quarter revenue miss was its worst since the November quarter of 2011.
+Oracle’s February quarter revenue miss, which executives blamed poor sales-force performance, was its worst since the November quarter of 2011.

 “What we really saw was the lack of urgency we sometimes see in the sales force, as Q3 deals fall into Q4,” Chief Financial Officer Safra Catz told analysts on a conference call.